 The Temple of Venus and Rome was a two-sided temple back in the day, of which only one side remains today, facing the Colosseum.
 It was designed and constructed by Hadrian from 121 to 135 AD, finished by Antoninus Pius in 141 AD, and consisted of two temples, back-to-back.
-The Temple of Venus, dedicated to the goddesses Venus Felix ("Venus the Bringer of Good Fortune") faced the Colosseum, and the Temple of Roma Aeterna ("Eternal Rome") faced the Capitoline Hill and was dedicated to the goddess Roma.
+The Temple of Venus, dedicated to the goddesses Venus Felix ("Venus the Bringer of Good Fortune"), goddess and mother of Aeneas, progenitor of Augustus and therefore of the imperial family, faced the Colosseum, and the Temple of Roma Aeterna ("Eternal Rome"), sacred personification of the city and its domain over the territories of the Empire, faced the Capitoline Hill and was dedicated to the goddess Roma.
 Hadrian modelled the temple on the Olympian Zeus Temple in Athens.
 He built it raised above a platform by seven steps, which ran continuous on all four sides.
 Two cellae, placed back-to-back, each held one of the statues of the two gods.
 Only one of those cellae remains today, the one of the Temple of Venus, facing the Colosseum.
 The columns along the two long sides of the temple were built of red and grey Egyptian marble, with Corinthian capitals of white marble.
 The temples were erected on the remnants of the porticoed vestibule to Nero's Domus Aurea (Golden House), a huge palace built on the land Nero confiscated after the great fire of Rome in 64 AD.
 After the hated Nero died, the palace was torn down and the land reused.
 Nero's huge statue, the Colossus of Nero, was moved to near the Colosseum to make room for the temples.
 Underneath the level platform built for the temple were large chambers (bottom of 2nd photo below) used to store machinery and apparatus used in the Colosseum's games.
 After fire damage in 307 AD, Maxentius reconstructed the temple.
 The remains currently visible are from that reconstruction.
 A church was constructed in its ruins and the church of San Francesca Romana still occupies half of the site.
 The Temple of Roma is almost entirely lost under the church, but the Temple of Venus survives as an impressive podium with parts of the temple visible, including a huge apse that once housed a statue of the Goddess, and some of the surrounding portico of columns.
 This is obviously a superb place to take some fantastic pictures of the Colosseum (3rd photo below).

 Head back out of the Temple of Venus and Rome the same way you came in and go back onto the Via Sacra to the Arch of Titus.